 Many new and would-be copywriters think they need a copywriting certificate—some sort of proof that they know how to write copy.
 After all, how else will employers or clients know that you know how to write copy?
 But not only is copywriter certification not necessary, it could actually be detrimental to your job hunt.

 The Truth About Getting a Copywriting Certificate

 But a copywriting certificate doesn’t mean that you can write copy—it only means that you can pay for a course that gives you a certificate at the end.
 Employers and, in particular, creative directors know this.

-In fact, in a lot of ways, getting a copywriting certificate marks you as a newbie: You don’t know enough about the business to know that a certificate doesn’t make you anything special.
+In fact, in a lot of ways, getting a copywriting certification marks you as a newbie: You don’t know enough about the business to know that a certificate doesn’t make you anything special.